cosmos/cosmos-sdk/README.md

 ## Minting Coin

+**Working Code Here**

 You just read about the amazing [plugin system](https://github.com/tendermint/basecoin/blob/master/README.md#plugins), and want to use it to print your own money.
 Me too!
-Let's get started with a simple plugin extension to basecoin, called [mintcoin](./mintcoin).
+Let's get started with a simple plugin extension to basecoin, called [mintnet](./mintnet/README.md).

-**TODO**

 ## Financial Instruments